 Typically an HOA’s responsibility is to clear common areas like sidewalks, stairs, and parking lots.
 However, in communities made up of single-family homes, the individual homeowners are often required to clear their own driveways, steps, and stretches of sidewalk.

 If you live in a wintry region, it’s likely that the community already has a workable plan.
 Even so, the HOA board should take time to review the snow-removal contract and make sure the vendor is still able to handle the work.

 However, those in areas known for mild winters can be caught short by unusually snowy weather.
 Residents who aren’t accustomed to walking or driving on slippery surfaces are at high risk.
 Even if snow is a rarity, it’s still essential to contract with a snow removal company.
 In milder climates, this might be your usual landscaping vendor.

 A snow-removal contract should include:

 Note: Sometimes the issue isn’t snow but rather ice storms, whose effects can linger for days.
-Obviously you can’t plow or shovel ice.
-But the company can salt and/or sand the sidewalks, roads and parking lots to help prevent falls and fender-benders.
+You can’t plow or shovel ice, but you can salt and/or sand the sidewalks, roads, and parking lots to help prevent falls and fender-benders.